-Even if your domain declines to enable Gmail confidential mode, your users might receive confidential mode messages from other G Suite customers and from personal Gmail accounts.
+Even if your organization doesn't enable Gmail confidential mode, your users might receive confidential mode messages from other G Suite customers and from personal Gmail accounts.

-Confidential mode messages sent from external parties are owned by their senders and are hidden from Vault.
-You can hold, retain, search and export message headers and subjects of external confidential messages.
-However, you can't search or export message content or attachments from external confidential messages
+You can hold, retain, search, and export message headers and subjects of external confidential messages.
+However, you can't search or export message content or attachments from external confidential messages.

 Working with confidential mode messages